tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通直播模式/跑通直播模式(Android)_intl_en.md

 ## Use Cases
 TRTC supports four room entry modes.
 Video call (`VideoCall`) and audio call (`VoiceCall`) are the [call modes](https://intl.cloud.tencent.com/document/product/647/35103), and interactive video streaming (`Live`) and interactive audio streaming (`VoiceChatRoom`) are the live streaming modes.
-The live streaming modes allow a maximum of 100,000 concurrent users each room, with smooth mic on/off.
+The live streaming modes allow a maximum of 100,000 concurrent users in each room with smooth mic on/off.
 Co-anchoring latency is kept below 300 ms and watch latency below 1,000 ms. The live streaming modes are suitable for use cases such as low-latency interactive live streaming, interactive classrooms for up to 100,000 participants, video dating, online education, remote training, and mega-scale conferencing.

 ## How It Works
 TRTC services use two types of server nodes: access servers and proxy servers.
 - **Access server**
 This type of nodes use high-quality lines and high-performance servers and are better suited to drive low-latency end-to-end calls, but the unit cost is relatively high.
 - **Proxy server**
-This type of servers use mediocre lines and average-performance servers and better suited to power high-concurrency stream pulling and playback.
+This type of servers use mediocre lines and average-performance servers and are better suited to power high-concurrency stream pulling and playback.
 The unit cost is relatively low.

 In the live streaming modes, TRTC has introduced the concept of "role".
 Users are either in the role of "anchor" or "audience".
 Anchors are assigned to access servers, and audience to proxy servers.
 Each room allows up to 100,000 users in the role of audience.
 For audience to speak, they must switch the role (`switchRole`) to “anchor”.
 The switching process involves users being migrated from proxy servers to access servers.
 TRTC’s low-latency streaming and smooth mic on/off technologies help keep this process short.